Queensland Border Declaration Pass

 Freight and Logistics Pass (F Pass)

-Please complete the Freight and Logistics Pass if you are providing essential freight and logistics transport.
+Please complete the Freight and Logistics Pass if you have been in, or will be in, New South Wales after 1am 11 December 2020 and are providing essential freight and logistics transport.

-Please complete the General Declaration Pass if you have been in a COVID-19 hotspot or overseas in the last 14 days and are requesting ENTRY to Queensland and do not meet criteria for the Freight and Logistics pass.
+Please complete the General Declaration Pass if you have been in, or will be in, New South Wales after 1am 11 December 2020 and are requesting ENTRY to Queensland and do not meet the criteria for the Freight and Logistics Pass.